Paramount Global (PARA) versus Its Competitors Head to Head Comparison

-Paramount Global (NASDAQ:PARA – Get Rating) is one of 29 public companies in the “Television broadcasting stations” industry, but how does it compare to its competitors?
-We will compare Paramount Global to related companies based on the strength of its dividends, earnings, risk, institutional ownership, profitability, valuation and analyst recommendations.
+Paramount Global (NASDAQ:PARA – Get Rating) is one of 29 publicly-traded companies in the “Television broadcasting stations” industry, but how does it weigh in compared to its competitors?
+We will compare Paramount Global to related businesses based on the strength of its valuation, institutional ownership, analyst recommendations, risk, earnings, profitability and dividends.

 Dividends